 There are few better examples of iconic Americana than the distinct rumble of a Harley-Davidson motorcycle.
 Add a high-quality sound sytem, and you've got a next-to-perfect mix of American culture.
 And Rockford Fosgate is making it easier for lots of Harley owners to enjoy the sound they want on the bikes they love.

 When Rockford told us they'd created an amp-and-speakers kit for specific 2014-up bikes that would require no modifications or wire-splicing, lots of folks around here got pretty excited.
 When we finally got the kits in stock, I just had to see for myself just how straightforward the installation actually is.

-So I grabbed a 2015 Ultra Glide owned by one of our tech support guys and pulled it into our HQ installation bay.
+So I grabbed a 2015 Harley-Davidson Ultra Classic owned by one of our tech support guys and pulled it into our HQ installation bay.
 I rolled up my sleeves and, with the help of a couple of colleagues, got to work.
 And oh my, am I happy.

 One well-designed installation kit

-Just opening the box of the Rockford Fosgate HD14-TKIT let me know that I was dealing with a really well-designed system.
+Just opening the box of the Rockford Fosgate HD14-TKIT (since discontinued) let me know that I was dealing with a really well-designed system.